 Location: Motril & Granada, Spain

 The trip back allowed for the students and staff to experience another cultural staple of Spain; The siesta.
 Light snoring and a gentle ebbing and flowing of a chorus of tired breaths resonated over the hum of the bus’s engines.
-It was rest well deserved and needed before a night out in Motril.
-The students enjoyed a lovely hot stone meal at a local restaurant, and met an interesting local to share a few stories with.
+It was resting well deserved and needed before a night out in Motril.
+The students enjoyed a lovely hot stone meal at a local restaurant and met an interesting local to share a few stories with.
 It has been a long but epic adventure these past few days, and spirits are high.
-Hope all is well back home.
+I hope all is well back home.

 Related VoyageView All Voyages